 ...So our story continues as Tom, Paul and I, the only ones interested enough and brave enough to give this new game a try, prepare to play on the kitchen table over at Tom's house.

-Tom handed out paper, pencils and dice he explained the game of Dungeons & Dragons in a bit more detail.
-He described the basic concepts of how some numbers represented your character's abilities, how rolling dice to meet or beat numbers told you if you hit, missed or got hit and how hit points worked.
-After a short discussion of rules he went on to describe the world.
+Tom handed out paper, pencils, and dice.
+As he did, he explained the game of Dungeons & Dragons in a bit more detail.
+He described the basic concepts of Attributes, To Hit rolls, Saving Throws, and all the other standard elements of D&D. After a short discussion of the rules he went on to describe the world.

-At the ages of 7 and 8, none of us had any real experience with what 'medieval' was.
+At the ages of 7 and 8 none of us had any real experience with what 'medieval' was.
 Likewise, our exposure to fantasy literature of the sword and sorcery variety had been limited.
-I had read The Hobbit (I was very advanced for my age in reading and writing...and monumentally terrible at math.
+I had read The Hobbit (I was very advanced for my age in reading and writing, while simultaneously monumentally terrible at math.
 Still am.) but not much else as far as wizards and dragons went.
-Luckily, we had read comic books featuring Conan and Warlord and seen animated films and tv shows to help us get in the 'right' mind set.
+Luckily, we had read comic books featuring Conan and Warlord, seen animated films, and tv shows to help us get in the 'right' mind set.

-Basically, I was walking on the road to the human lands when I entered a ghost town.
-Not so much a deserted medieval town since, as I said, we had no clue what the heck a medieval town looked like.
-No, this was a wild west ghost town, complete with horse troughs and a swinging door saloon.
-I mean seriously, to an 8 year old an Errol Flynn Robin Hood movie and a western are seperated by one thing, guns weren't invented yet.
+Basically, I was walking on the road to the Human Lands when I entered a ghost town.
+Not a deserted medieval town since, as I said, we had no clue what the heck a medieval town looked like but instead what was essentially a Wild West ghost town, complete with horse troughs and a swinging door saloon.
+I mean seriously, to an 8 year old Adam an Errol Flynn Robin Hood movie and a Western are separated by one thing; guns hadn't been invented yet.
 Other than that its the same setting.
+Isn't it?

 As Gobo explored the abandoned town he eventually discovered that everyone had died of some kind of illness.
-Soon, Skeletons were attacking him and I made haste for the saloon so I could get access to alcohol, broken glass bottles and other impromtu weaponry.
+Soon, Skeletons were attacking him and I made haste for the saloon so I could get access to alcohol, broken glass bottles, and other impromptu weaponry.

-Battling multiple opponents and running and jumping like a jack rabbit (which I just assumed heroic halflings with high dexterites could do), young master Pepperthorn spilled numerous bottles of whiskey and wine.
-Gobo than lures most of the undead into the bar and proceeds to torch the place with a makeshift molotov cocktail.
+Battling multiple opponents, running and jumping like a jack rabbit (which I just assumed heroic Halflings with a high Dexterity could do), young master Pepperthorn spilled numerous bottles of whiskey and wine.
+Gobo than lures most of the undead into the bar and proceeds to torch the place with a makeshift Molotov cocktail.

 Also, after the battle was over and Paul and I had defeated the last of the Skeletons...there was no treasure.
-We didn't get any and we didn't ask for any.
+We didn't get any, look for any, and didn't ask for any.
 Why?
 Superheroes don't do it for the gold.
 Captain Kirk never 'looted the bodies'.
 Why would we?

 To be concluded with Secret Origins - Part III...Coming Soon...